Best Practices for Charging Golf Cart Batteries

 Safety and Environmental Considerations

-• Always wear gloves and goggles when handling batteries.
+• Wear gloves and eye protection when working around batteries.

 The Benefits of Proper Battery Care